Introduction to a ball valve?

 · Manually operated ball valve

-The compression of the two elastomeric seats against the ball keeps the ball in place in a floating ball valve.
+The compression of the two elastomeric seats against the ball keeps the ball in a floating ball valve.
 Inside the valve body, the ball can freely float.
 This is one of the most popular ball valve designs.
 A stem connected to the top of the ball makes a quarter rotation.
 Besides, the seat improves leak protection.
-The floating type is clickable in both directions (on and off) due to its design.
+Due to its design, the floating type is clickable in both directions (on and off).

 True union ball valve: